scipy/scipy/doc/source/tutorial/signal.rst

 Sampled Sine Signal
 ^^^^^^^^^^^^^^^^^^^
-In practice sampled signals are used.
+In practice sampled signals are widely used.
 I.e., the signal is represented by :math:`n` samples :math:`x_k := x(kT)`, :math:`k=0, \ldots, n-1`, where :math:`T` is the sampling
 interval, :math:`\tau:=nT` the signal's duration and :math:`f_S := 1/T` the sampling
 frequency.
 Note that the continuous signal needs to be band-limited to :math:`[-f_S/2,